Dear readers of ADxS.org, please forgive the disruption.

 1.4.1.
 Psychological stressors

-Psychological stressors are divided into36
+Mental stressors can be divided into36

 • External stressors